Types of expansion tanks

 Static expansion tanks are available in a range of sizes to accommodate various system volumes and are supplied to order pre-charged with nitrogen to the pressure required for the intended installation.
 The pre-charged expansion tanks come in two types.

-The basic type features a non-replaceable diaphragm which spans the middle of the tank.
-The water in the tank is in contact with the tank’s metal inner surface which makes it prone to corrosion and therefore unsuitable for potable water.
+Diaphragm type, in which the diaphragm which spans the middle of the tank.
+The water in the tank is in contact with the tank’s metal inner surface and therefore is unsuitable for potable water.

-The other type of pre-charged expansion tank contains a replaceable butyl (bag type) diaphragm.
+Bladder type, which contains a replaceable butyl bladder.
 Because the water in the tank is completely contained inside the membrane, the risk of corrosion is avoided and the tank is suitable for systems containing untreated water.